 This sheet pan salmon teriyaki could not be easier or more delicious.
 It's chock full of vegetables, heart healthy salmon, and a sweet and tangy teriyaki sauce.

 You can totally customize the veggies in this dish, as well.
-Try whatever looks good in the grocery store; snow peas, carrots, bell pepper, broccoli, green beans, Brussel sprouts, and even pineapple all work great.
+Try whatever looks good in the grocery store; snow peas, carrots, bell pepper, broccoli, green beans, Brussels sprouts, and even pineapple all work great.
 Pick what is in season if you can.
-Do different amounts of different veggies depending on what you like!
+Do different amounts of different veggies depending on what you like.

 Serve this sheet pan with some freshly cooked rice on the side.
 Or add some cauliflower rice to a quarter of the pan for a low-carb meal.
 Yum!